 Be responsible for the materials that you post online, including making sure that you are accurate when stating facts, that your opinions are genuinely held, and that your comments comply with UK law and the law of the country from which they are posted.

 Communicate clearly, effectively and openly with all the people you encounter during the course.
 Make sure that your contributions and posts do not contain any defamatory statements and ensure that you do not post material that is obscene, offensive, abusive, or hateful, or that promotes violence or unlawful activity.

-If you fail to comply then depending upon the seriousness of the infraction, your posts may be removed, your access to the course may be temporarily suspended and/or Cambridge Advance Online reserves the right to remove you from the course without a refund.
+If you fail to comply then depending upon the seriousness of the infraction, your posts may be removed, your access to the course may be temporarily suspended and/or we reserve the right to remove you from the course without a refund.

 Plagiarism and Academic Misconduct

 All participants will refrain from Plagiarism and Academic Misconduct, including the non-exhaustive list below.